-On August 19, 1952, when I was seven years old, my father died as the result of Post Traumatic Stress Disorder.
+On August 19, 1952, when I was seven years old, my father died as the result of Post Traumatic Stress Disorder (PTSD).
 He died on the 10th anniversary of the Word War II invasion of Dieppe, France, when 60% of the 6,000 men who made it ashore were either killed, wounded or captured.

 Our family believed that Frank Sr. was among the few lucky soldiers who escaped without a physical scratch.
 We did not realize that he was mortally wounded at an emotional level, not until PTSD caught up with him 10 years later.

-As if PDST were contagious, by 1969 I was suffering from most of the symptoms listed above, hooked on tranquilizers to cope with my “nervous stomach”.
+As if PTSD were contagious, by 1969 I was suffering from most of the symptoms listed above, hooked on tranquilizers to cope with my “nervous stomach”.
 So at age 25, after discovering Edmund Jacobsen’s “You Must Relax”, I began my own self-healing journey.

 Over the next some 40 years, I explored a wide variety of relaxation techniques, such as progressive relaxation, biofeedback, autogenic training, yoga, meditation, mindfulness, self-hypnosis, etc. I eventually became a yoga instructor and psychotherapist, working mostly with clients suffering addictions, mood/anxiety disorders.